ccpintoiu/data-journey/.journey/tutorial.neos.md

 To start out we aim for rapid iteration.
 We plan using BigQuery as Data Lakehouse - Combining Data Warehouse and Data Lake.

+### Part 1.
+Bring raw data to BigQuery (EL) - Pub/Sub BigQuery

-To implement our lean ELT pipeline we need:
+To implement our lean EL pipeline we need:

 * BigQuery Dataset
 * BigQuery Table
 * Pub/Sub BigQuery Subscription

+Pub/Sub enables real-time streaming into BigQuery.
+Learn more about [Pub/Sub integrations with BigQuery](https://cloud.google.com/pubsub/docs/bigquery).

 Start with creating a BigQuery Dataset named `data_journey`.
 The Dataset should contain a table named `pubsub_direct`.